sillyfrog/OctoPrint-Klipper-mjpg-Dockerfile/README.md

     ko
 ```

-This is basically untested, but maybe a good start for someone who wants a simpler based container.
+This is basically untested, but maybe a good start for someone who wants a simpler base container.